 Likewise, pumpkin is a great addition to any dog’s diet who occasionally suffers from accidents inside due to an inability to hold his urine.

-A high fiber diet not only helps to regulate the digestive tract, but it can also alleviate symptoms such as constipation, diarrhea, and/or painful, hard stools.
+A high fiber diet not only helps to regulate the digestive tract, but it can also ease symptoms such as constipation, diarrhea and painful, hard stools.

 Regular consumption of canned pumpkin in the diet helps keep your dog as regular as possible, which is particularly important if he’s on a schedule for potty breaks.

 Weight Loss: Does your dog tend to eat a lot or is otherwise a little on the heavier side?

 Replacing at least a portion of his everyday canned dog food with canned pumpkin is a great way to cut calories and fat, while still delivering a huge dose of nutrition.

 But most importantly, dogs love the taste of pumpkin!
 This means you can sneak some vitamins and fiber into their diet without worrying about upsetting even picky eaters.